 Cherubini and his research colleagues at the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL) have developed methods that make it possible to detect counterfeits of some of history's most valuable stringed instruments.
 They use tree-ring research, known as dendrochronology, to compare the pattern of violins' tree rings with extensive European tree- ring databases.
 In several cases, the researchers have shown that wood claimed to be from the 18th century actually came from trees that grew much later – sometimes more than a century later.
-The annual rings in a tree act as a historical archive that reveal the year after which the valuable string instruments were made.
+The annual rings in a tree act as a historical archive, revealing the time of when the valuable string instrument was made.

 "In 2010, I was an expert witness in a legal case concerning the age of a valuable viola.
 It was claimed to have been made in the 1500s by Gasparo da Salò.
 A violinist had bought the instrument for over €200,000, but then began to suspect that it was not genuine”, Paolo Cherubini says.